earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

 Since `pytest-playwright` offers two approaches for implementing tests: asynchronous and synchronous, you need to import the Python class `APIRequestContext` which supports asynchronous programming.

 You also defined the asynchronous Python function for creating a new repository on GitHub using GitHub API.
 The asynchronous Python function starts with `async def` syntax.
-Inside the asynchronous Python function, when making API calls, you need to add an `await` keyword before the calling functions so that when you work with the responses of the functions, your return values are ready to use.
+Inside the asynchronous Python function, when making API calls, you need to add the `await` keyword before the calling functions so that when you work with the responses of the functions, your return values are ready to use.

 To create a new repository using the GitHub API, you need to use the `post` method: `api_request_context.post()`.
 You also need to provide your GitHub token to authorize your API request: `"Authorization": f"token {api_token}"`.
 In the request body of the API, you need to include the name for the new repository, and specify whether you want the repository to be private or public: `data={"name": repo_name, "private": is_private}`.